-Unlike a classroom setting, we meet in a casual environment such as a restaurant, and people just form natural conversations or practice groups.
+Unlike a classroom setting, we meet in a casual environment such as a restaurant or other public place, and people just form natural conversations or practice groups.
 And if you are looking for a language exchange partner, you are likely to find one here.

-Please fill your application/profile as much as possible.
-Because we want to know who you are, what you are looking for in our group.
-Write up your introduction in 2-5 lines.
-On the language question, for example, you could say "English - Native, Japanese - Beginner" or vice versa.
-We may decline your application if it doesn't tell much about you.
+Please fill in your application/profile as much as possible.
+Because we want to know something about you.
+Write up your introduction in several lines.
+As for language skill set, you could say "English - Native, Japanese - Beginner" or vice versa.

 We charge a $5.00 membership fee to cover the costs of the Meetup site, which is currently $180 a year.
 However, you need not pay right away - please take advantage of your 90-day free trial to decide whether you wish to be a part of this club.
 If we meet at a restaurant, people pay individually at the end except for Chinatown dinners where we generally eat family style and divide the cost evenly (except for alcohol which is always paid individually).
 Some venues, such as a karaoke club, would have an equally shared cost.